-Jan 17 is officially the most depressing day of the year.
+Jan 15 is supposedly the most depressing day of the year.
 Not on our watch…

 The third Monday of January has been awarded the title of ‘The Most Depressing Day of the Year’.
 Hardly surprising, really, when you think about it.
 The festivities and fun of Christmas have faded into the background and all that’s left is a gloomy and grey month of… well, nothing.
 Worse still, it’s a l-o-o-o-n-g way until payday and you’re uber-skint after spending a fortune on Christmas presents.
 The decorations are down, the tree is down, and you’re down.
 There’s no denying it; Blue Monday sucks, but we’re here to help you through.